Two-Field quintessential Higgs Inflation: Conclusion

 \section{Conclusion}

-In this work, we studied a new two-field model for inflation and drak energy as quintessential inflation.
-The quintessence field was coupled with Higgs field from inflationary era and the Higgs field had non-minimal coupling with gravity in the Jordan frame.
-Moving to the Einstein frame through conformal transformation, we found a plateau-like two-filed potential for inflation which its cosmological parameters had very good consistency with recent cosmological data.
+In this work, we studied a new model of quintessential inflation where two different fields describe quintessence and inflaton.
+In this model, the quintessence field is coupled with the Higgs field from the beginning of the inflationary era, and the Higgs field has a non-minimal coupling with gravity.
+Considering the coupling between the quintessence and inflaton from the early times helps improve the quintessence models' initial condition problem.

-Furthermore, this model removes the instability problem of single field Higgs model during inflation and also satisfies the Swampland criterias, well.
+Moving to the Einstein frame through conformal transformation, we found the plateau-like two-filed potential \eqref{V4}.
+Calculating the inflationary observables of this potential, $n_\zeta$ and $r$ against the free parameter of the model, $\beta$ and comparing them with the observed values of these observables in the Planck+BICEP2/Keck Array BK15 data, we found $\beta \lesssim 8\times 10^{-3}$ that strongly disfavors the Swampland conjecture \eqref{00}.
+Besides, this bound rules out the bound \eqref{G2}, which means the quintessence does not save the Higgs instability problem, and one may search for other proposals to solve it.